 IBS also often accompanies GERD.
 This dual presentation suggests that the two conditions may share common disease mechanisms, but these are not well understood.

 One mechanism may be poor muscle function of the intestinal tract.
-Some experts suspect there may be an incoordination of the muscles that line the esophagus, stomach, and intestines, contributing to symptoms of both IBS and acid reflux.
+Some there may be an incoordination of the muscles that line the esophagus, stomach, and intestines, contributing to symptoms of both IBS and acid reflux.

 Another observation is that individuals with both IBS and GERD report more sleep difficulties and more episodes of abdominal pain than people who just have IBS or GERD alone.

-However, IBS is a complicated condition and less well-understood than GERD.
-Experts believe there are a variety of individual, intestinal, and environmental factors that contribute to IBS.
+However, IBS is a complicated condition and less well-understood than GERD. there are a variety of individual, intestinal, and environmental factors that contribute to IBS.
 This makes the relationship between GERD and IBS even more complicated.

 Different stimuli may trigger IBS symptoms in different people.
 For instance, in one person things like intestinal infection or medication may cause symptoms, while other people may react to certain foods or stress.